tessakruger/students-teachers/README.md

 Take a look at the spec file to see what fields it's expecting.
 How is it working?

+If any of the tests fail, you may need to rollback your migration.
+Use `rake db:rollback DATABASE=test` to reverse the migration against the test database.
+Then you can fix the migration file and run it again with `rake db:migrate DATABASE=test`.
+Run the tests again to see if your new migration fixed the errors.

 ### 2. Command line

 To debug/inspect the database, it would be nice to interactively just use ActiveRecord within something like `pry`.